 \section{Detecting genuine multipartite two-way steerability}

-As shown in Introduction, a fundamental property that steering is inherently asymmetric with respect to the observers~\cite{bowles,Midgley} is quite different from the quantum nonlocality and entanglement.
-In this section, the concept of genuine two-way steerability for multipartite system will be introduced first, and then it will be shown how to verify genuine two-way steerability for multipartite system via the LSIs.
+As shown in introduction, a fundamental property that steering is inherently asymmetric with respect to the observers~\cite{bowles,Midgley} is quite different from the quantum nonlocality and entanglement.
+In this section, the concept of genuine two-way steerability for multipartite system will be introduced first, and then it will be shown that the genuine two-way steerability for multipartite system can be verified by the LSIs.